 Primal

-While The Hollows is no more (sob), chefs Kyle Michael and Christie Peters continue their culinary alchemy at Primal.
 Michael and Peters create time-honoured Italian food and handmade pasta using Saskatchewan heritage grains and whole animal butchery.
-In addition to a wide, family-friendly variety of main dishes, the menu includes pizzas featuring bison tongue and kale pesto, as well as familiar favorites like ham, pepperoni and pineapple.
+There’s a wide, family-friendly variety of main dishes, including cacio e pepe, spaghetti pomodoro, rigatoni and eggplant parmigiana.
+The menu includes pizzas featuring bison tongue and kale pesto, as well as familiar favourites like ham, pepperoni and veg.
+Pineapple on pizza?
+You get to decide.

 Sticks & Stones

-Another of Top Chef Dale MacKay’s restaurants, Sticks & Stones is a Korean and Japanese fusion restaurant in the heart of downtown, with popular dishes like ramen and sushi.
+One of Top Chef Dale MacKay’s restaurants, Sticks & Stones is a Korean and Japanese fusion restaurant in the heart of downtown, with popular dishes like ramen and sushi.
 They also boast an extensive sake list and creative cocktails.
 It’s great to go in a group and share several delicious dishes, that way you can really get a taste of everything.

 Wanuskewin Heritage Park

 For a true taste of the province’s Indigenous food heritage, head out to Wanuskewin Heritage Park.
 You can sample a bison sausage, venison or wild rice burger on a bannock bun in the Park’s commissary.
-If you wish to take in a truly unique and transformative experience, participate in the Han Wi-Moon Dinner at the park.
+If you wish to take in a truly unique and transformative experience, participate in the Han Wi Dinner at the park.

 This immersive dinner is about the culture, history, and food of the indigenous people who have lived in Wanuskewin for thousands of years.
 You’ll take a guided walk and learn about healing and sacred plants, cook bannock over an open fire, eat a three-course meal cooked by Chef Jenni Shrenk while overlooking the river, and listen to ancient star stories and coyote howls as the sun goes down revealing the beautiful Saskatchewan night sky.
 These unforgettable dinners take place in summer, and pre-booking is required.